All Saints' Church, Northampton: Choir

 The choir of All Saints' Church was formed in the 1100s for the old church of All Hallows', lost in 1675.
 There are currently three groups which make up the choirs: the Boys Choir, the Girls Choir and the Choral Scholars and Lay Clerks.
 The boys choir ranges in age from 7 to 15, and the girls from 8 to 18.
 The lower parts consist of Choral Scholars with an age range of 15 to 18, some having previously sung in the treble line, and Lay Clerks.

 These choirs sing at 5 choral services a week, including Sunday Mass and Evensong throughout the week.

 Instruments

 The church has 6 instruments: 3 pipe organs, and 3 pianos:

 West organ

-Built by J. W. Walker & Sons Ltd in 1982/3, using 6 ranks of pipes from the previous organ by William Hill & Sons 1872/1884/Brindley & Foster 1912/1926, and the front part of the main case is from an instrument by Thomas Swarbrick, c.1730.
+Built by J. W. Walker & Sons Ltd in 1982/3, using 6 ranks of pipes from the previous organ by William Hill & Sons 1872/1884/Brindley & Foster 1912/1926, and the front part of the main case is from an instrument by Thomas Swarbrick, 1709.
 The instrument is the church's largest, with 40 stops spread over 3 manuals and pedals.